Compared to Leica's 400mm Telyt - on the Olympus E-M1 Mk II.

 (Tested with Firmware v.1.3 on the E-M1 Mk II & v.1.2 on the Leica Vario-Elmar.)

-For the last twenty years, I have shot wildlilfe on a semi-professional basis and my go-to lens has long been Leica's 400/6.8 Telyt.
+For the last twenty years, I have shot wildlilfe on a semi-professional basis and my go-to lens over all those years has been Leica's 400/6.8 Telyt.

-For those who want to know more about the Telyt, a pdf of my review written for Viewfinder magazine, can be downloaded by clicking here.
+For those who want to know more about the Telyt, a pdf of my review written, years ago, for Viewfinder magazine, can be downloaded by clicking here.

 Now, I've been behind a camera for almost 60 years, taking photographs in some 29 countries.
 I've taught photography from New York to San Francisco and been a guest speaker or presenter at photographer's conventions in Germany, the US and my native Canada.
 (A short bio, if you're interested, is here.)

 In other words, the "side benefit" of all of this is that I'm getting older.
 I've traded my Leicas for Olympus OM-Ds and most of my Leica glass has slowly morphed into smaller, lighter Olympus glass.
 But, I've held on to the Telyt, because it simply can't be beat.
 Or can it?

 For the last 10 years, the Olympus 50~200 f2.8-3.5 SWD has been my go-to lens for almost everything other than wildlife.
 That, and the matching 1.4x teleconverter.
 And as time went on, it gradually replaced the Telyt for wildlife, simply because it has autofocus - even if it lacks the "reach" at just 280mm (with the 1.4x).

 Recently I've found myself wanting something that would replace both my 50~200+1.4x AND my Telyt, making my bag both smaller and lighter.
 Yet, regaining the "reach" of the 400mm Telyt.
 Having auto-focus would be nice, too.